eumozge/kafka/README.md

 - Producer generates random events and publishes to Kafka.
 - Avro schemas are auto-registered on startup from via Schema Registry.
 - Consumer subscribes to the topic, deserializes events via the registered schema.

+## Design notes
+- It does not implement patterns such as inbox, outbox or external offset storage.
+- Event serializers can be chosen from Avro or JSON.
+The consumer lacks error handling for messages in the wrong format, so the topic must be cleaned if the format is changed.
+- Using default Producer/Consumer for educational purposes.